anilknayak/FaceNet/README.md

 Face Recognition

 ## Library Used:
-1. Dlib : To detect face and prepare face images for training
+1. <b>Dlib</b> : To detect face and prepare face images for training
 2. imutils : for utility purpose
 3. cv2 : camera and image read & write, image bluring
 4. tensorflow : prepare and training network for face recognition